matteoramazzotti/CircoTax/README.md

 The latter two functions implement a differential abundance analysis (with two differnt R packages, namely DESeq2 and ALDEx2) and automatically create the CircoTax plot.

-The file CircoTax_tutorial_AutoDA.R contains an explained working script on how to set up the diferential abundance analyses implemneted in CircoTax.
+The file CircoTax_tutorial_AutoDA.R contains an explained working script on how to set up the diferential abundance analyses implemented in CircoTax.